Saturday, June 14, 2014

 1418 - Gibson's Discount Center in 1976 and Academy by the mid-1980s.
 By the 1990s it was rebadged as 1420, possibly due to an expansion in the late 1980s.

 1422 - Loupot's Book Store.
 This moved to the center at Holleman and Texas Avenue and is a Salata today.
-This appears to be originally part of Gibson's, and originally had a south entrance (unknown if it was re-sealed later) for a garden center.
+This appears to be originally part of Gibson's, and originally had a south entrance for a garden center.

 In 2001, Redmond Terrace would lose its largest anchor when Academy announced it would move out to the bypass (the new store opened February 2002, a store now closed and replaced by an even larger one), and shortly thereafter it was announced that the entire shopping center would be wrecked for a new center: Texas Avenue Crossing.
-While one portion was saved and rehabbed (Mattress Giant and Pier One Imports, and I think this was where Jason's Deli originally was), the rest was demolished and built anew, featuring a mostly stable line-up of tenants.
+While one portion was saved and rehabbed (today home of Boot Barn—see tenant list—and I think this was where Jason's Deli originally was), the rest was demolished and built anew, and for the next fifteen years the center was extremely stable tenant-wise.

-On top of Bed Bath & Beyond to Jason's Deli is that rooftop parking area, but it's never been very full.
-An elevator takes you back near BB&B.
+On top of Total Wine going to Jason's Deli is that rooftop parking area, but it's never been very full.
+An elevator takes you back near Burlington.

 Over at the Shell spot, a new plaza was built with Panda Express (new to the market), Complete Nutrition (formerly "Bath Junkie"), James Avery Craftsman (originally something else?), and Cold Stone Creamery (new to the market).